chloeharris1/company-home-page/README.md

 A Codecademy project in the Front-End-Engineer career path.

 ## Description
-In this project, I used flexbox to design and build the layout for a company’s homepage.
+In this project, I used flexbox to design and build the layout for the Lake Valley Bulldogs homepage.

 ## Snapshot